ctyeong/Riseholme-2021/README.md

 # Random Splits

-Riseholme-2021 is provided with three random splits for estimating the overall performance of learning algorithms.
+Riseholme-2021 is provided with three random splits for estimating the overall performance of learning-based detection algorithms.
 Each split has exclusive sets of 70%, 10%, and 20% "normal" samples for training, validation, and test, respectively.
-In addition, four following scenarios are considered to include as normal class:
+In addition, four following scenarios are considered to attempt to include different combinations of categories as normal class:

 1. Ripe `(R)`
 2. Unripe `(U)`